Culture of Morocco: Language

-Modern Standard Arabic and Standard Moroccan Berber are the official languages of Morocco, while Moroccan Arabic is the national vernacular dialect; Berber languages are spoken in some mountain areas, such as Tarifit, spoken by 1.2 million, Central Atlas Tamazight, spoken by 2.3 million, and Tashelhit, spoken by 3 to 4.7 million.
+Modern Standard Arabic and Standard Moroccan Berber are the official languages of Morocco, while Moroccan Arabic is the national vernacular dialect; Berber languages are spoken in some mountain areas, such as Tarifit, spoken by 3.2%, Central Atlas Tamazight, spoken by 7.4%, and Tashelhit, spoken by 14.2%.
+According to the 2024 census, 99.2%, or almost the entire literate population of Morocco, could read and write in Arabic, whereas only 1.5% of the population could read and write in Berber.
 Varieties of Judeo-Arabic have also traditionally been spoken in Morocco.
 Foreign languages, particularly French, English, and Spanish, are also spoken in urban centers such as Tangier or Casablanca.
 With all of these languages, code-switching is an omnipresent phenomenon in Moroccan speech and media.

-Darija
+Arabic

 Classical Arabic, a formal rather than natural language, is used primarily in formal, academic, and religious settings.
 Moroccan Arabic, in its various regional and contextual forms, is used more often in casual situations, at home, and on the street.
 Hassaniya is another dialect of Arabic spoken in the south of Morocco.

 Berber languages

-Tashelhit (also known locally as Soussia) is spoken in southwest Morocco, in an area between Sidi Ifni in the south, Agadir in the north, and the Draa and Sous valleys in the east.
-Central Atlas Tamazight is spoken in the Middle Atlas, around Khenifra and Midelt.
+There are three main varieties of Berber languages spoken in Morocco.
+Tashelhit (also known locally as Soussia) is spoken in southwest Morocco, including the High Atlas and the Sous valley.
+Central Atlas Tamazight is spoken in the Middle Atlas and southeast Morocco; for example, around Khenifra and Midelt.
 Tarifit is spoken in the Rif area of northern Morocco in towns like Nador, Al Hoceima, and Ajdir.